Drains Cleared

 What’s included in a standard survey

-Camera pass: HD camera (typically 60–200m range depending on equipment) is fed through the drain from an access point, usually an inspection chamber.
-The camera records footage continuously.
+Camera pass: In practice, a HD camera (typically 60–200m range, depending on equipment) is pushed through the drain from an inspection chamber.
+The camera records footage continuously throughout the run.

-Condition assessment: The engineer identifies defects — cracks, displaced joints, root ingress, deformation, infiltration — and records their type, severity, and location (measured from the camera entry point).
+Condition assessment: Specifically, the engineer logs each defect — cracks, displaced joints, root ingress, deformation, infiltration — noting its type, severity, and location measured from the camera entry point.

-Written report: A standard report includes a description of each pipe section inspected, the defects found, their severity grading (typically the WRc rating scale: D1–D5 for structural defects, F1–F5 for functional defects), and recommendations.
+Written report: A standard report describes each pipe section and the defects found.
+Each defect gets a severity grade on the WRc scale (D1–D5 for structural faults, F1–F5 for functional) and a repair recommendation.

-Footage: Most professional surveys deliver the recorded footage, either on a USB stick or via download link.
-This is important — if a defect is disputed later, the footage is the evidence.
+Footage: Most professional surveys deliver the recorded footage on a USB stick or via download link.
+In particular, this matters if a defect is later disputed — the footage is your evidence.

 What a WinCan report is and why it matters

-A contractor’s letter with verbal descriptions of “some cracking” is not the same as a WinCan report.
-For conveyancing, insurance, or commercial purposes, specify WinCan compliance before booking.
+A contractor’s letter with verbal descriptions of “some cracking” is not the same thing.
+Therefore, for conveyancing, insurance, or commercial purposes, specify WinCan compliance before you book.

 What affects the price

-Length of pipe inspected: Most residential surveys quote up to a certain camera length (typically 30m).
-Additional length beyond this attracts a per-metre supplement.
-Longer properties, HMOs, or commercial premises with extensive underground drainage will cost more.
+Length of pipe inspected: Most residential surveys quote up to 30 metres of camera run.
+Extra length attracts a per-metre supplement.
+As a result, longer properties, HMOs, and commercial premises with extensive underground drainage cost more.

-Pipe diameter: Larger pipes (commercial or industrial) require larger camera heads and are more expensive to survey.
+Pipe diameter: For example, larger pipes (commercial or industrial) need larger camera heads and cost more to survey.

-Access: If there’s no accessible inspection chamber (common in older properties where chambers have been built over), a special access point may need to be created.
-This adds to the cost.
+Access: In some cases, older properties have no accessible inspection chamber — they’ve been built over.
+Creating a new access point adds to the cost.

-Pre-survey jetting: If the drain is blocked or heavily silted, the camera can’t pass until it’s cleared.
-Jetting is quoted separately if this is required.
+Pre-survey jetting: In practice, a blocked or heavily silted drain won’t let the camera through until it’s cleared.
+Jetting is quoted separately when needed.

-Report format: A basic camera pass with no report or a verbal summary is at the low end.
-A full WinCan report with annotated footage, condition schedule, and remediation recommendations is at the high end — and the high end is worth the premium for anything other than a quick diagnostic check.
+Report format: A camera pass with no report is the cheapest option.
+Specifically, a full WinCan report with annotated footage, a condition schedule, and remediation recommendations is the most expensive — and worth the premium for anything beyond a quick diagnostic check.

-Urgency and location: Out-of-hours or expedited surveys, and surveys in London and the south east, typically attract a premium.
+Urgency and location: Out-of-hours or expedited surveys attract a premium.
+In addition, London and the south east typically cost more than other regions.

 Questions to ask before booking